 Money spent acquiring alcoholic beverages and illegal drugs may eventually take a toll on your or your family’s finance.
 Losing your job over addictive habits will also reduce income.
 Drug and alcohol use have negative impacts on our cognitive functioning, causing people to sink deeper and deeper into poverty.
 Dwindling finances or loss of income forces some people to develop secondary addictive behaviors.
 These behaviors may include lying, stealing, and manipulating others in order to support their addiction.
 Addiction can also result in legal fees for breaking traffic laws, family violence, theft, or other crimes.

 Crestview Recovery provides a variety of residential and inpatient treatment programs and therapies to help people like you recover from alcoholism and drug addiction.
 Treatment is a process and is carried out in any of the following settings after you complete detox:

 - Extended care addiction treatment

 Our master’s level therapists may recommend dual diagnosis treatment, behavioral therapy, trauma therapy, or other addiction therapy services based on your needs.
 Cognitive-behavioral therapy is designed to help you change the thinking and behaviors that cause and reinforce substance abuse.

 Your Healing Can Begin at Our Addiction Treatment Center

 Our recovery center is located in Portland, Oregon, and welcomes men and women aged 18 and older from Oregon, Idaho, Montana, and Seattle.
-Call us at 866.262.0531 to find out about our programs and admissions process.
+Contact us online or call us at 866.262.0531 to find out about our programs and admissions process.